 - Syringes and needles when they are medically necessary for you.
 If a copayment would normally apply to your visit, it is waived if the visit is only to obtain these items.
 (Your coverage for these items is provided as a prescription drug benefit when you buy them from a pharmacy.) - Diabetes self-management training and education, including medical nutrition therapy, when it is furnished for you by a certified diabetes health care professional who is a covered provider or who is affiliated with a covered provider. - Pediatric specialty care that is furnished for you by a covered provider who has a recognized expertise in specialty pediatrics. - Non-dental services that are furnished for you by a dentist who is licensed to furnish the specific covered service.
-This coverage is provided only if the services are covered when they are furnished for you by a physician.

-- Monitoring and medication management for members taking psychiatric drugs; and/or neuropsychological assessment services.
+This coverage is provided only if the services are covered when they are furnished for you by a physician. - Monitoring and medication management for members taking psychiatric drugs; and/or neuropsychological assessment services.
 These services may also be furnished by a mental health provider. - Methadone maintenance treatment that is furnished for opioid dependence.
-You do not need a referral from your primary care provider to receive this care.
-For these covered services, this health plan will provide full coverage.
-The only exceptions are when you are enrolled in a high deductible health plan with a health savings account or you are enrolled in the catastrophic health plan HMO Blue Essential.
+For these covered services, this health plan will provide full in-network coverage.
+The only exception is when you are enrolled in a high deductible health plan with a health savings account.
 In this case, your deductible will apply to these covered services.
 Otherwise, any cost share amounts will not apply for these covered services.
+If you choose to obtain these covered services from a non-preferred provider, you must pay your deductible, when it applies, and 20% coinsurance.